-Expedited cost recovery for coal-fired boiler maintenance; and for installation and operation and maintenance of environmental pollution control equipment..
+Expedited cost recovery for coal-fired boiler maintenance.
 In an effort to encourage modernization and improvement of coal-fired boilers owned by electric utilities in the State, the West Virginia Legislature passed H.B.
 4435 in the 2016 Regular Session.
 Pursuant to this bill, codified at W. Va.
 Code § 24-2-11, electric utilities can establish a multiyear plan for modernization and improvement of coal-fired boilers located within the State, file an application to the WVPSC, and if approved, receive expedited cost recovery through increased rates.
-HB 2959, which is currently pending, would amend W. Va.
-Code § 24-2-11 to allow a utility to file an application to the WVPSC to recover costs for the installation and operation and maintenance of environmental pollution control equipment that will be installed to comply with federal or state environmental requirements.
-As proposed, this filing may be a separate filing from any coal-fired boiler modernization and improvement program filing.

 West Virginia Business Ready Sites Program.
-As part of a continued effort to attract businesses to the State, during the 2019 First Special Session, the West Virginia legislature passed H.B.
+As part of a continued effort to attract businesses to the State, during the 2019 First Special Session, the West Virginia Legislature passed H.B.
 144, which established the West Virginia Business Ready Sites Program.
 Under the program, if the Secretary of the Department of Commerce certifies an "industrial development site", a public utility may apply to the WVPSC for a multi-year infrastructure development plan to (a) construct a public utility and (b) provide services to the site.
 An "industrial development site" is a site that (1) is at least 50 contiguous acres, (2) is identified by the Secretary as having a potential for industrial development, and (3) does not currently have adequate public utility services from a WVPSC-regulated utility.
 The application process under the program would be in lieu of certificate of need proceedings.
 In addition to filing an application, the public utility would be required to publish a notice of its application as well as its anticipated rates and rate increases.
 The WVPSC shall hold a hearing within 90 days of the notice or the hearing can be waived if there is no opposition.
 The WVPSC shall issue a final order within 150 days of the application filing date.
 Upon approval, a public utility shall include in its rates an increment that recovers certain costs "associated with the public utility's estimated infrastructure program investments for the upcoming year, net of contributions to recovery of those incremental costs provided by new customers served by the infrastructure program investments, if any."
 Each subsequent year, the utility must file a petition setting forth a new proposed incremental cost recovery.
 No more than four industrial development sites may be located in one congressional district, and if the number of congressional districts is reduced to two, no more than five industrial development sites may be located in any one district.
 This program expires on December 31, 2024.